phobos2077/fo2_ecco/docs/ecco_readme.txt

 > MISC:
 - Slightly nerfed car travel speed and fuel consumption upgrades to buff Outdoorsman skill and increase money sink.
+- Car trunk base capacity is increased by 20% with additional 20% as new upgrade (requires use of Repair skill)
 - Small adjustments to base value formulas of some skills for better balance.
 - Buffed some underused perks: Demolition Expert, Pyromaniac, Survivalist, MrFixit, Medic, Ghost, Ranger, Harmless, Salesman.
 - Some mine traps in the game became more dangerous.